Evolution of Gaussian Concentration Bounds under Diffusions: Introduction

 \section{Introduction}

-Concentration inequalities are a well studied subject in probability and statistics and are very useful in the study of fluctuations of possibly complicated and indirectly defined functions of random variables, such as the Kantorovich distance between the empirical distribution and the true distribution, and various properties of random graphs.
+{\em Some generalities.} Concentration inequalities are a well-studied subject in probability and statistics, and are very useful in the study of fluctuations of possibly complicated and indirectly defined functions of random variables, such as the Kantorovich distance between the empirical distribution and the true distribution, and various properties of random graphs.
 See for instance \cite{blm,ledoux} and references therein.
 Initially mostly studied in the context of independent random variables, many efforts have been done to extend concentration inequalities to the context of dependent random variables, and more generally dependent random fields.
-For instance, in the context of models of statistical mechanics, where the dependence is naturally encoded in the interaction potential, the relation between the Dobrushin uniqueness condition (high-temperature) and the Gaussian concentration inequality has been obtained in \cite{ku,cckr,ccr}, whereas at low temperature weaker concentration inequalities are proved in \cite{cckr}.
+For instance, in the context of models of statistical mechanics, where the dependence is naturally encoded in the interaction potential, it is proved in \cite{ku} that a Gaussian concentration bound holds under the Dobrushin uniqueness condition, so in particular for finite-range interaction potentials at ``high temperature''.
+An example where Gaussian concentration fails is the Ising model at sufficiently low temperature where a weaker bound holds \cite{cckr}.
+We refer to \cite{ccr} for various applications of these bounds.

+In this paper we are interested in the behavior (preservation, loss, recovery) of concentration inequalities under stochastic time-evolution.
+To our knowledge this natural question of time evolution of concentration has not been addressed directly anywhere in the literature.
+There are however several motivations to be interested in this problem.
+First, in the context of non-equilibrium systems, non-equilibrium stationary states and transient non-equilibrium states are usually characterized rather implicitly via an underlying dynamics.
+If we are interested in concentration properties of such measures, we are naturally led to consider time-evolved measures, and their concentration properties.